DanWahlin/Angular-JumpStart/README.md

 If you'd like to use WebPack instead of SystemJS you'll need to modify a few things in the application.
 Here's a list of the required steps to get the application going using Webpack:

-1. Delete all *.js and *.js.map files in the `src/app` folder if you previously ran the app using the steps above.
-If you haven't run the app yet then there are no ES5 files to delete so you can move to the next step.

 1. Do a global search and replace in the project to comment out all references to `moduleId` in each component since it isn't used by Webpack: